Published 14 February 2017, French paperback with flaps, 192 pages

 — Deborah Levy, author of Hot Milk

-Camilla Grudova lives in Toronto.
+Camilla Grudova lives in Edinburgh.
 She holds a degree in Art History and German from McGill University, Montreal.
 Her fiction has appeared in The White Review and Granta.

 You have eligible books in your basket.
 Choose any* book to benefit from bundle pricing of .

 * Some books are excluded from this offer.Visit the shop No thanks, I'm fine

 Due to changes in EU VAT regulations in place from 1 July 2021, we are pausing all new book orders from our website to EU countries.